ssnsiva-vs/cyber/EHPTSE/androidEH.md

 * Network Traffic: Tests if data sent to servers uses secure connections and certificate pinning.
 [6, 7]
 * Authentication: Verifies strong passwords, multi-factor authentication, and session handling.
 [4]
 * Platform Security: Looks for proper setup of device permissions and checks if the app runs safely on rooted or jailbroken devices.
 [1, 7]

-If you want to move forward, tell me:

-* Are you testing an Android or iOS application?
-* Do you need recommendations for automated tools or manual testing guides?

 - [1] [https://apiiro.com](https://apiiro.com/glossary/mobile-application-security-testing/)